CostiCatargiu/AllYoloModels/README.md

 <details>
   <summary>Clone specific YOLO model</summary>
   To clone a specifi yolo model **DownloadModel.sh** is used that requires on parameter from the list (yolov5, yolov6, yolov7, yolov8, yolov9).

   ```bash
   ./DownloadModel.sh yolov5
   ```
+After the model is cloned it will appear in **YoloModels** directory.
+If the model is already there and the script is executed and message will appear and ask if we want to reclone or no.

 </details>